FRex/unicode-analyze-page/README.md

 it typed into some input box on another website first.
 No CJK meaning.
 9. [https://www.branah.com/unicode-converter](https://www.branah.com/unicode-converter) - no character information or CJK
 meaning, but converts given string in realtime to many UTF- encodings, big and little endian, percent encoding, etc.
+10. [https://decodeunicode.org](https://decodeunicode.org) - modern and fast German made website, with a nice search, showing blocks, languages (named in German for example Japanese is Japanisch), properties, etc. of the characters, but no CJK meaning.